-Anogenital warts are common superficial skin lesions in the anogenital area that are caused by human papillomavirus (HPV).
-They are also called condyloma acuminata, genital warts, venereal warts and squamous cell papilloma.
+An anogenital wart is a common superficial skin lesion in the anogenital area that is caused by human papillomavirus (HPV).
+Anogenital warts are also called condyloma acuminata, genital warts, venereal warts and squamous cell papilloma.

 What is the human papillomavirus?

 The human papillomavirus (HPV) is actually a group of double-stranded DNA viruses.